 Disbelief, anger, hurt, betrayal; there was not one of these words that I did not experience in its full magnitude during this decade of my life.
 I was crushed with the weight of eight years of expectation.
 My fault, I know that now, but the trajectory of that particular course of my life had already determined itself and I found myself backed up against a wall, just waiting to die.
 Which I wanted to.
 Many times.
 A bridge over a highway.
 A dark street where nobody would know.
 A truck driving the other way.
 That packet of pills.
 But somewhere deep in my soul I knew that giving up was not an option.
 Life could – and would – still go on, except that this time, I would be writing the terms and conditions.
 For me.

 And so I picked up the shattered pieces.
 I said my goodbyes.
 I packed up my belongings.
 And I left.

 My beautiful, precious children hugged me and cried with me and told me, with unwavering hope in their eyes, that everything would be okay, as long as we were together.
 That everything would be okay in the end.
 Because if it’s not okay, it’s not the end.

 But when nobody was looking, or asking, in truth I felt as if I was dying.
 I sobbed my heart out driving to the office.
 I sobbed it out driving back home again.
 I would lie awake at night wondering when that big hole was going to open up.
 I wondered how long I could keep things up.
 I wondered whether I could keep my sanity in check.
 How I wished sometimes that my mind would just wander off and never return.

 Because I still had work to do.

-And so, as I type this out on New Year’s Eve, I will admit that my eyes are not dry and that my heart still aches; but there is one thing that I know for sure, and that’s that my soul is on fire.
+As I close the chapter on this part of my life I will admit that my eyes are not dry and that my heart still aches for all that was lost; but there is one thing that I know for sure, and that is that my soul is on fire.
 It’s alive for the first time in years.
 I feel as if I have taken a flaming sword and cut through everything that was holding me back from being the authentic me.